 Open Banking Limited is a private company incorporated and registered in England with company number 10440081(referred to as “OBIE”, “we”, “us”, or “our” in this Privacy Notice).
 OBIE is committed to respecting the privacy of everyone about whom we process personal data.

 We process personal data about individuals (“you”, “your”) who:

-- you have enrolled with us to participate in the development of the APIs and be kept informed;
+- have enrolled with us to participate in the development of APIs and be kept informed;

-- you have enrolled on the Open Banking Directory;
+- have enrolled on the Open Banking Directory;

-- you are a journalist or stakeholder who we communicate with
+- are journalists or stakeholders whom we communicate with;

-If you use the Payment Initiation Services or Account Information Services enabled by OBIE, we do not process your personal data.
-Neither does OBIE process any underlying Participant customer personal data.
+We do not process any personal data belonging to customers of open banking enabled services.
 You can find out more about our role in our Customer FAQs.
 If you need further information about any of the terms in this Privacy Notice, the Glossary is a great place to look.

 If you work, or have worked, at OBIE and have a question about the use of data relating to you, or you would like to exercise your rights in respect of that data, please contact firstname.lastname@example.org.
 A separate privacy notice is in place for those who work for OBIE.

-We collect and store (and share) the information detailed below and are responsible for how it is used.
-If you want to get in touch with us then please email email@example.com.
+We collect and store (and may share) the information detailed below and are responsible for how it is used.
+If you have a question in relation to your personal data processed by us, then please email email@example.com.

 Browsing our website